Palestinian Gandhi: Definition of non-violence

 Nicholas Kristof of The New York Times wrote in 2010 that the "biggest challenge" to a Palestinian Gandhi was that "many Palestinians define 'nonviolence' to include stone-throwing", saying that Palestinians should instead focus on methods like sit-down protests to block access to Israeli settlements, boycotts of Israeli products, and publicly marching into military no-go security zones.
+Responding to Kristof's article, Jonathan Mark of the Jewish Telegraphic Agency argued that, even when Palestinians carried out violent acts, "journalists could always find someone to say that the Palestinians were really non-violent," asking "at what point, between Ashrawi and the 2002 Jerusalem Report headline, "Seeking a Palestinian Mahatma Gandhi" and the Kristof headline, "Waiting for Gandhi (July 9)," a time that saw more than 2,000 Palestinian rockets, more than 5,000 dead and wounded Israelis, and the electoral victory in Gaza by Hamas, does it become time to drop the promotion of Gandhi as the next Palestinian leader?"

 Victoria Mason of the Australian National University and Richard A. Falk of Princeton University have written that a "major factor complicating the recognition of Palestinian nonviolence is one of translation.
-The English-language term “nonviolence” (la ‘unf) does not translate positively into Arabic – implying passivity and weakness.
-Actions generally understood by the West to encompass “nonviolence” are instead described by Palestinians as “civil resistance”, “political defiance” or “popular resistance.”
-Yet many in the West interpret any political behaviour described as “resistance” as implying violence, thus misunderstanding the Palestinian meaning of “popular resistance."
+The English-language term "nonviolence" (la ‘unf) does not translate positively into Arabic – implying passivity and weakness.
+Actions generally understood by the West to encompass "nonviolence" are instead described by Palestinians as "civil resistance", "political defiance" or "popular resistance."
+Yet many in the West interpret any political behaviour described as "resistance" as implying violence, thus misunderstanding the Palestinian meaning of "popular resistance."

 Max Fisher of Vox has stated that "a common variation of [the 'Palestinian Gandhi'] argument is to acknowledge that some Palestinians are nonviolent but point out that other Palestinians are violent, and conclude that Palestinian nonviolence won't be effective until all Palestinians adopt it", arguing that the Indian independence movement did include some violent resistance to British rule and that the Palestinian Authority's compromise with the Israeli government since 1993 has not lessened the occupation in the West Bank.

-Jonathan Mark of the Jewish Telegraphic Agency has argued that, even when Palestinians carried out violent acts, "journalists could always find someone to say that the Palestinians were really non-violent," asking at what point "does it become time to drop the promotion of Gandhi as the next Palestinian leader?"
+Chadha has argued that Israeli figures who have invoked Gandhi have mainly invoked him "not as a powerful, transformative tool but as a method of peaceful submission and a means to fill jails, thereby removing the confrontational and disruptive elements of Gandhi's Satyagraha.
+This approach, often advocated by figures outside the mainstream Israeli government, places the entire moral and political burden of the conflict on the Palestinians.
+They are exhorted to adopt non-violence to gain international sympathy and to prove their peaceful intentions, with the underlying assumption that their use of violence is the sole impediment to a just resolution.
+This narrative, while ostensibly a tribute to Gandhi, selectively ignores the fact that Gandhi's Satyagraha was fundamentally a struggle against an occupying power, not a call for submission to it.